Lanosterol synthase: Structure

 Lanosterol synthase is a two-domain monomeric protein composed of two connected (α/α) barrel domains and three smaller β-structures.
 The enzyme active site is in the center of the protein, closed off by a constricted channel.
 Passage of the (S)-2,3-epoxysqualene substrate through the channel requires a change in protein conformation.
-In eukaryotes, a hydrophobic surface (6% of the total enzyme surface area) is the ER membrane-binding region (see Figure 2).
+In eukaryotes, a hydrophobic surface (6% of the total enzyme surface area) is the ER membrane-binding region.

 The enzyme contains five fingerprint regions containing Gln-Trp motifs, which are also present in the highly analogous bacterial enzyme squalene-hopene cyclase.
 Residues of these fingerprint regions contain stacked sidechains which are thought to contribute to enzyme stability during the highly exergonic cyclization reactions catalyzed by the enzyme.

 Function

-Catalysis of lanosterol formation
+Lanosterol synthesis

 Lanosterol synthase catalyzes the conversion of (S)-2,3-epoxysqualene to lanosterol, a key four-ringed intermediate in cholesterol biosynthesis.
 Thus, it in turn provides the precursor to estrogens, androgens, progestogens, glucocorticoids, mineralocorticoids, and neurosteroids.
 In eukaryotes the enzyme is bound to the cytosolic side of the endoplasmic reticulum membrane.
 While cholesterol synthesis is mostly associated with eukaryotes, few prokaryotes have been found to express lanosterol synthase; it has been found as a soluble protein in Methylococcus capsulatus.

-Catalysis of epoxylanosterol formation
+Epoxylanosterol synthesis

 Lanosterol synthase also catalyzes the cyclization of 2,3;22,23-diepoxysqualene to 24(S),25-epoxylanosterol, which is later converted to 24(S),25-epoxycholesterol.
 Since the enzyme affinity for this second substrate is greater than for the monoepoxy (S)-2,3-epoxysqualene, under partial inhibition conversion of 2,3;22,23-diepoxysqualene to 24(S),25-epoxylanosterol is favored over lanosterol synthesis.
 This has relevance for disease prevention and treatment.